Kroc/retronym/docs/guide.md

 0, 1, 2 ~ 8 ? - 1 + ? - 2
 ```

 This outputs the first ten numbers in the Fibonacci sequence: `0, 1, 1, 2, 3, 5, 8, 13, 21, 34`.
-The first two numbers are always `0` and `1` and then we take the numbers in the range `2` through `8` and output _'the current number minus 1, plus: the current numebr minus 2'_.
+The first two numbers are always `0` and `1` and then we take the numbers in the range `2` through `8` and output _'the current number minus 1, plus: the current number minus 2'_.

 List Mapping
 --------------------------------------------------------------------------------

 Lists can also be mapped.
-Use grouping parentehses to explicitly state the beginning and end of the list (or you'll end up just mapping the last value on its own):
+Use grouping parentheses to explicitly state the beginning and end of the list (or you'll end up just mapping the last value on its own):

 ```retronym
 () ?